 Charging Large Amounts of Money

 Actions speak infinitely louder than words.
 Anyone can proclaim magnificent and wonderful things but do these words live up to how the person lives and expresses themselves in his or her daily lives?
 Perhaps the biggest problem that I have found is the issue of money.
-I have seen self-appointed gurus, spiritual teachers, and whatever other title they go under charging unbelievably large amounts of money for information, knowledge, or so-called higher wisdom, that is available to everyone (by looking to sages who charge little or nothing and also looking within for the answers via meditation and other self-induced spiritual practices), as well as several money embezzlement cases.
-If you’re paying someone $295 for a spiritual ’12 strand DNA activation’ (a dubious declaration to make) then you’ve just been conned.
+I have seen self-appointed gurus, spiritual teachers, and whatever other title they go under charging unbelievably large amounts of money for information, knowledge, or so-called higher wisdom, that is available to everyone (by looking to sages who charge reasonable amounts to support themselves or sometimes nothing and also looking within for the answers via meditation and other self-induced spiritual practices), as well as several money embezzlement cases.
+If you’re paying someone $295 for a spiritual ’12 strand DNA activation’ (a dubious declaration to make) or a $15,000 mentorship program (yes, this is a real price) then you’ve likely been conned.

 Giving Themselves Fancy Titles

 While on the subject of empty words, when looking to a potential spiritual teacher for guidance notice if that individual proclaims such magnificent titles referring to themselves as being enlightened masters, self-realized yogis, or being a saint (one of the ultimate delusions of grandeur following the narcissistic Christ Complex).
 An enlightened person finds no need for ego masturbation.